 The Risk Appetite defines appetite bandwidths, alert and tolerance levels for main risk types and subtypes.
 The Risk Appetite Framework (RAF) is reviewed by the Management Board and approved by the Supervisory Board on an annual basis.
-If necessary, it can be revised on a semi-annual basis, particularly in case of material developments or a change in the strategic goals.
+If necessary, it can be revised during the year in case of material developments or a change in the strategic goals.

 The risk appetite, governance, and monitoring metrics for each risk domain are described in more detail in the sections below.

 A company-wide project is initiated to increase the maturity of the control environment, the processes for risk-management and internal control, and the central Governance Risk and Compliance (GRC) tooling.
 The structure of the framework is improving, through alignment of risk-types, policies, and responsibilities, in line with the principle of three lines of defense.
 The project is in the first phase (gap analysis and description of desired end-state) and a detailed project plan will be delivered in March 2022 after discussion with the MB.